ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 The reduction compresses data and reduces space in storage.
 It even reduces computation time as few dimensions would lead to less computing.
 It eliminates redundant features.
 Like, there is no point in storing a value in two different categories (meter and inches).

-### 13. Calculate eigenvalues and eigenvectors 3x3 matrix of the following?
+### 13. Calculate eigenvalues and eigenvectors 3x3 matrix of the following ?

 | 1 | 2 | 2 |
 | --- | --- | --- |